Arch and his little surprises

 One developer, one point of failure

 Hyprland appealed to me for two reasons.
-Ricen seemed easier, and it meant switching straight from X11 to Wayland.
+Ricen seemed easier, and it meant making the switch from X11 to Wayland straight away.
 That sounded good to me, and I have to say, it certainly was.
 It looked stunning and the animations were smooth.

 But there was a pattern.
 Often, after an update, part of my configuration would break again.
 Something I’d put a lot of effort into getting to look good and work properly would suddenly stop working.
 I found that really annoying.
-When I read on a bit further, I discovered that there is actually only one lead developer at the heart of Hyprland, namely Vaxry.
-There are contributors, but Vaxry is the one calling the shots.
+As I read on, I discovered that there’s actually only one lead developer at the heart of Hyprland: Vaxry.
+There are contributors, of course, but Vaxry calls the shots.
 So I really see this as a one-man show.

 I think impulsive changes are the cause of those broken configurations.
-To me, that’s not production-ready, no matter how good the system is.
-I know better than anyone that one is no. I’ve experienced that first-hand in my work with infrastructure.
-One person can drop out and that’s it.
+To me, that’s not production-ready, however good the system may be.
+I know better than anyone that ‘one’ is ‘none’.
+I’ve experienced that first-hand in my work with infrastructure.
+One component can fail and that’s it.
 I found that level of dependency unacceptable in my day-to-day working environment.

 Scrolling tiling sounded like the solution

-I was still having a few issues with Wayland that made me long for Qtile, so I went back to using that for a long time.
+I was still having a few issues with Wayland that made me long for Qtile, so I went back to using that stably for quite a while.
 Until some lovely screenshots appeared on Reddit again, showing a slightly different approach.
 A scrolling tiling window manager.
 The idea piqued my curiosity.
 Smooth animations, a good team of maintainers, and stable.
 That turned out to be Niri, and I’ve been trying it out for the last three months.

 It went well at first.
-Niri combined with DankMaterialShell ran very smoothly, DMS provided some nice features, and the configuration was straightforward.
+Niri, combined with DankMaterialShell, ran very smoothly; DMS provided a number of nice features, and the configuration was straightforward.
 On paper, I had everything I wanted.

 Where on earth is that window?

 But I still found it annoying, and at first I didn’t even really know where that feeling was coming from.
 Until it dawned on me: where on earth was that window?
-With my three monitors, it eventually became a complete mess.
+With my three monitors, it eventually turned into a complete mess.
 All that swiping up and down and left and right just became too much.
-It felt like using a factory hall to service a Mini Cooper with your tools scattered everywhere.
+It felt like using a factory hall to service a Mini Cooper, with your tools scattered everywhere.
 There’s no end to it.

 So I asked myself: what do I actually want?
 Back to basics, but I’d rather not use X11 anymore.
 Qtile and Wayland don’t work very well together, and there are now better alternatives.
 I looked into what the foundation was, and that’s i3.
-The in-place replacement for i3 on Wayland has become Sway.
+The in-place replacement for i3 on Wayland has turned out to be Sway.

 I’ve now switched my Niri configuration and keybindings over to Sway, and switched back from DMS to Waybar.
 For now, it feels like coming home: